axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/image-upload/README.md

 ### addStatusText

 The attribute `addStatusText` specifies the text under the dashed box appearing after the last file.

-### embedded

-When true, the Boolean attribute `embedded` suppresses the default space around the image-upload otherwise reserved for showing valid/error UI states.

 ### onClick TODO for all Events